 The internal consistency reliability was used to evaluate the indicators' consistency.
-The research result produced Cronbach's alphatand Composite Reliability (CR) value.
-The alpha and CR values are measured between 0 to 1.
+The research result produced Cronbach's alpha and composite reliability (CR) value.
+The alpha and CR values are measured between 0 and 1.
 The values should be above 0.700 and below 0.950 (Hair et al., 2019).
 Table 1 shows the alpha and CR values.
-Most variables had good internal consistency reliability and excepted 0.700.
+Most variables had good internal consistency reliability and exceeded 0.700.

-Average Variance Extraction (AVE) values elaborate convergent validity.
-Each construct should have a value of > 0.500 or higher that explains 50% or more of each indicator's variance (Hair et al.,2019; Lin et al., 2020).
+Average variance extraction (AVE) values elaborate convergent validity.
+Each construct should have a value of >0.500 or higher that explains 50% or more of each indicator's variance (Hair et al., 2019; Lin et al., 2020).
 In this study, each constructs' AVE values exceeded 0.500.
-Based on Table 1, the Customer Satisfaction and Innovation & Learning variables obtained the lowest value of 0.6.
-The Internal Business variables obtained the highest value of 0.8.